June 3-4, 2022

 This fun street festival in Downtown Brevard honors some special wildlife critters, the white squirrels.
 These are not albinos, but siblings to the gray Eastern tree squirrel.
 This particular species made its way to Brevard in 1949 as a result of a carnival wreck in central Florida.

-The White Squirrel Festival is nutty, family fun over the Memorial Day Weekend.
+White Squirrel Weekend is a unique and nutty summer event that's fun for people of all ages!
 The music is the major showcase, giving prominence to national and even international performers who are connected to Transylvania County, with 14 free concerts!
 And there's plenty of food, art, and crafts.

 Directions from Asheville: I-26 East to exit 40/Highway 280/Airport toward Brevard.
 Downtown Brevard is 33 miles from Downtown Asheville.